borivojevic/borivojevic.github.com/_posts/2013-10-27-user-login-in-symfony-and-cakephp.markdown

 ## Or how I learned to stop worrying and love convention over configuration.

 Today I stumbled on tutorial describing how to programatically login user in Symfony2.
-I was surprised how many preparation steps does it take to do the simple thing that I'd otherwise accomplish in two lines of CakePHP.
+I was surprised how many preparation steps does it take to do simple thing that I'd otherwise accomplish in two lines of CakePHP.

 ## Symfony2 example